 Practice what you preach.
 If you want your children to understand that too much screen time is unacceptable, don’t check your email or watch TV while they are talking to you.
 That being said, the time spent in front of a computer isn’t necessarily wasted.
 On the contrary, computers can greatly facilitate the learning process.

-Having that in mind, we carefully designed our interactive Kinder IQ online learning platform to help preschoolers and kindergarteners prepare for school in a fun and enjoyable way.
+Having that in mind, we carefully designed our interactive Kinder IQ online learning resources to help preschoolers and kindergarteners prepare for school in a fun and enjoyable way.
 The program focuses on the development of core skills such as math and language (considered essential for future academic achievements).

 Still, beside the obvious advantages, computers are not the only learning tools.
 At Kinder IQ, we are fully aware of that.
 That’s why our range of products also includes a variety of fun and engaging printables, learning rewards, as well as skills worksheets organized by learning areas which can be printed and enjoyed at home.